pymupdf/PyMuPDF-Optional-Material/docs/page.rst

-:meth:`Page.getImageList`        PDF only: get list of used images :meth:`Page.getLinks`            get all links :meth:`Page.getPixmap`           create a :ref:`Pixmap` :meth:`Page.getSVGimage`         convert page image to SVG format :meth:`Page.getText`             extract the page's text :meth:`Page.getTextBlocks`       extract text blocks as a Python list :meth:`Page.getTextWords`        extract text words as a Python list
+:meth:`Page.getImageList`        PDF only: get list of used images :meth:`Page.getLinks`            get all links :meth:`Page.getPixmap`           create a :ref:`Pixmap` :meth:`Page.getSVGimage`         create a page image in SVG format :meth:`Page.getText`             extract the page's text :meth:`Page.getTextBlocks`       extract text blocks as a Python list :meth:`Page.getTextWords`        extract text words as a Python list